dabeaz/curio/README.rst

 curio - concurrent I/O
 ======================

-Curio is a modern library for performing reliable concurrent I/O using Python coroutines and the explicit async/await syntax introduced in Python 3.5.
+Curio is a library for performing reliable concurrent I/O using Python coroutines and the explicit async/await syntax introduced in Python 3.5.
 Its programming model is based on cooperative multitasking and common system programming abstractions such as